Exploring the space of graphs with fixed discrete curvatures: Introduction

 Among the many approaches to study complex networks, this article is concerned with geometry and more specifically with discrete curvature as a tool to describe the structure of graphs; see \cite{boguna_2021_network, Wu2014EmergentCN} for an overview of different notions of geometry associated with complex systems and their applications.
 We now explain in more detail the main topic of the article: discrete curvature. \\~\\ Curvature is a concept from Riemannian geometry, the study of smooth objects such as surfaces equipped with a metric, and quantifies how much these objects differ locally from being flat.
 While classical definitions of curvature need the structure of a Riemannian manifold, more recent works have generalized these definitions so they can be applied to other metric spaces such as graphs; this results in discrete notions of curvature --- see Section \ref{section: background, FR and AFR} for a concrete example.

-Definitions of {discrete curvature on graphs\footnote{We note that these definitions cover many types of discrete curvature such as scalar curvature and Ricci curvature.
-Furthermore, in many cases these discrete curvatures are defined for more general objects, with graphs arising as a special case.}} were given for instance by Forman based on Laplacian operators \cite{forman2003bochner, FormanAppSreejith_2016, jost_2021_characterizations}, by Ollivier and later Lin, Lu and Yau based on neighborhood overlap \cite{ollivier2007ricci,ollivier2010survey, OllivTheor2Lin}, by Bakry and \'{E}mery based on the Bochner identity \cite{bakry2013analysis}, by Erbar and Maas based on a certain entropy functional \cite{erbar_2012_ricci}, by Steinerberger based on solutions to an equilibrium problem \cite{steinerberger_2023_curvature}, and by Devriendt and Lambiotte based on the effective resistance \cite{Devriendt_2022,devriendt2023graph}.
+Notions of discrete curvature that can be applied to graphs were proposed, amongst others, by Forman based on Laplacian operators \cite{forman2003bochner}, by Ollivier, with a modification by Lin, Lu and Yau, based on neighborhood overlap \cite{ollivier2007ricci,ollivier2010survey, OllivTheor2Lin}, by Bakry and \'{E}mery based on the Bochner identity \cite{bakry2013analysis}, by Erbar and Maas based on a certain entropy functional \cite{erbar_2012_ricci}, by Steinerberger based on solutions to an equilibrium problem \cite{steinerberger_2023_curvature}, and by Devriendt and Lambiotte based on the effective resistance \cite{Devriendt_2022,devriendt2023graph}.
 Importantly, many of these discrete curvatures satisfy properties and results analogous to the powerful theorems from differential geometry; see for instance \cite{OllivTheor1Lin,OllivTheor2Lin, OllivTheor3Bauer,OllivTheor4Jost, OllivTheor5Loisel, forman2003bochner, liu_2018_bakry, devriendt2023graph, steinerberger_2023_curvature}.
 Of particular relevance to the central question of emergent structure and organization in complex systems, we note that many notions of discrete curvature satisfy powerful `local-to-global' theorems, where local constraints on the curvature lead to statements on the global structure of the graph.

+As mentioned, most notions of discrete curvature naturally apply to more general spaces than graphs.
+This is also the case for the curvature that we mainly focus on in this article, Forman's discrete Ricci curvature, which was defined in \cite{forman2003bochner} in the setting of CW complexes.
+Graphs are special cases of such complexes.